Ba3raD/climate-analysis/README.md

 # Climate Analysis Toolkit

-This is a set of pzthon scripts designes to analyse climate datafiles.
+This is a set of python scripts designed to analyse climate data.

+If you're interested in collaborating with me, reach me at barbora.hostivice@gmail.com